ARcKP98/open-book-reviews/README.md

 </details>

 ## Features
 The project has 12 HTML templates each with their own purpose.
 Every page has the navbar and footer elements in them for better navigation.
+The admin panel is used to approve/disapprove content and only the admin can access it.
 <br>
 The first page the user sees is the home page.
 The navbar has the logo of the service at the very begining followed by the link to the home page, genre section, and contact page.
 At the end of the navbar are the account options which allow users to sign up or login.
 They were set at the end of the navbar to distinguish between page elements and account details.
 Underneath the navbar is a welcome message that tells the user the purpose of the website.